 PATH.
 You should see a semicolon-separated list of locations.
 Add the

 Consul binary's location to that list and then launch a new console window.

-You can download a Vagrantfile which will start a small Nomad cluster.
+You can download a Vagrantfile which starts a small Nomad cluster.
 First create a new directory for your Vagrant environment.

 $ mkdir nomad-demo